 The 1960s brought thousands of Cuban immigrants as Fidel Castro seized power in Cuba.
 It was also a time of great social unrest as the Civil Rights Movement sparked riots.
 During the 80s Miami gained notoriety as the largest port of entry for cocaine.
 The cocaine trade brought millions of dollars into Miami which quickly spread throughout the city’s economy.
 It put Miami on the world’s map as one of the most glamorous subtropical cities.

 But life in the fast lane can only last for so long.
 In the 1990s Hurricane Andrew devastated Miami leaving behind $20 billion in damage.
+This hurricane represents a turning point for the city, and the start of the growth of abandoned places in Miami.
 After several financial scandals, Miami was left with the title of the fourth poorest city in the United States by 1996.

 Finding The Best Abandoned Places in Miami